n3d1117/chatgpt-telegram-bot/README.md

 - [x] (NEW!)
 Stream support
 - [x] (NEW!)
 GPT-4 support
   - If you have access to the GPT-4 API, simply change the `OPENAI_MODEL` parameter to `gpt-4`
+- [x] (NEW!)
+Localized bot language
+  - Available languages :gb: :de: :ru: :tr:

 ## Additional features - help needed!
 If you'd like to help, check out the [issues](https://github.com/n3d1117/chatgpt-telegram-bot/issues) section and contribute!
+If you want to help with translations, check out the [Translations Manual](https://github.com/n3d1117/chatgpt-telegram-bot/discussions/219)

 PRs are always welcome!